 This is probably the biggest thing that people think homeschoolers miss out on.
 While some school districts do allow homeschoolers to participate on their sports team, it’s not that easy because there are many hoops to jump through.
 Plus, I’m a huge advocate of homeschoolers NOT using the public schools for anything even if it is allowed, but that’s a whole separate post.

 There are many, many sporting opportunities that homeschoolers can take part in.
 When children are younger, many cities and towns offer recreation sports leagues for sports such as soccer, baseball, and football.
 Many of these programs allow for kids to play through middle school.
 Another thing to consider is individual sports instead of team sports; sports like swimming, tennis, gymnastics, golf, or karate.
-You can find most of these non-team sports available through private lessons, a local gym, or your local YMCA.
+You can find most of these non-team sports available through private lessons, a local gym, a Phoenix golf course, or your local YMCA.

 As children get older and/or want to participate in competitive sports, it can be a little more difficult to find these opportunities.
 Chances are, if your child started out in a specific sport and has excelled in it, you will naturally learn about other opportunities that arise.
 For example, my son started playing in a house hockey league, which lead to us finding a more competitive travel hockey program.